adrianbarbe/usv-stud-docs/README.md

 docker service ls
 ```

-9. After the services were created, please connect to the DB (postgresql), don't forget to use the corresponding port from the docker-compose.yml and exeucte the file "USVStudDocs.DAL/MigrationSQL/migration.sql".
+9. After the services were created, please connect to the DB (postgresql), don't forget to use the corresponding port from the docker-compose.yml and exeucte the file ```USVStudDocs.DAL/MigrationSQL/migration.sql```.
 10. After this your app instance will be populated with the data structure and the initial data.
 11. You may want to set-up the load balancer, to serve the L7 network, e.g. nginx.
-You could find a sample Nginx set-up in Docker_files/nginx_lb/usvstud.conf which should be places in /etc/nginx/sites-available and then a symbolic link (ln -s) should be created to /etc/nginx/sites-enabled.
+You could find a sample Nginx set-up in Docker_files/nginx_lb/usvstud.conf which should be places in ```/etc/nginx/sites-available``` and then a symbolic link (```ln -s```) should be created to ```/etc/nginx/sites-enabled```.
 12. You may also want to install some LetsEncypt SSL cetificates in case no other options are available:

 ```sh